legacysurvey/legacysurvey/pages/dr9/description.rst

 The Tractor makes use of the PSF on each individual exposure.
-The PSF for the individual exposures are first computed independently for each CCD using `PSFEx`_, generating spatially-varying pixelized models.
+The PSF for the individual exposures are first computed independently for each CCD using `PSFEx`_, generating spatially varying pixelized models.
 Note that it is possible that ``survey-*`` and ``*-annotated-*`` `files`_ could record information that is missing from other files in cases where `PSFEx`_ fails.
 This is `expected behavior`_.

+Starting with DR9, a `modified, extended PSF model`_ is used to subtract the extended wings of bright stars from DECam images.

 The configuration files for SExtractor and `PSFEx`_ that were used for a given iteration of the Legacy Surveys ``legacypipe`` codebase are available `on our GitHub page`_.